 If you destroy any property at Philly Improv Theater or any site used by the PHIT Training Center, whether it is by accident or on purpose, you will be liable for the cost of repair.

 You will not be allowed to attend more classes, or to register for another class, until payment arrangements have been made to replace the destroyed property.

-You agree that you choose to voluntarily participate in the course with full knowledge that the activity may be hazardous to yourself and/or your property.
-You voluntarily assume full responsibility for any risks of loss, property damage or personal injury, including death, that may be sustained as a result of participating in the activity.
-You agree to indemnify and hold harmless Philly Improv Theater, Inc. and its employees, contractors, members and volunteers for any loss, liability, damage or costs, including court costs and attorney fees, that may occur as a result of your participation in the activity.
-We are not responsible for lost or stolen property.
+Students agree that they choose to voluntarily participate in the course with full knowledge that the activity may be hazardous to their person and/or property.
+Students voluntarily assume full responsibility for any risks of loss, property damage or personal injury, including death, that may be sustained as a result of participating in the activity.
+Students agree to indemnify and hold harmless Philly Improv Theater, Inc. and its employees, contractors, members and volunteers for any loss, liability, damage or costs, including court costs and attorney fees, that may occur as a result of your participation in the activity.
+Students will be asked to sign a paper liability waiver on their first day of class at the Philly Improv Theater, which will cover all future activities with the theater.
+Philly Improv Theater is not responsible for lost or stolen property.

 Philly Improv Theater reserves the right to replace a course instructor at any time with another equally qualified instructor, without notice.

 Philly Improv Theater reserves the right to postpone or cancel a course if an emergency or unforeseen conflict arises.
 In the event of a course cancelation, students’ tuition will be refunded or credited.
 Any fees incurred by students for travel, lodging, etc. will not be reimbursed by Philly Improv Theater.

 Philly Improv Theater reserves the right to accept or deny any individual’s enrollment.

 Students are always welcome to contact Philly Improv Theater’s administrators at firstname.lastname@example.org or by calling 267-233-1556.